Romano Romanelli: Personal life

 As a commanding officer in Gibraltar, Romano was to meet Dorothea Hayter, and she would become his wife in 1925.
 She was the daughter of Rev. William Thomas Baring Hayter.
-They had three children - a son, Raffaello Romanelli (b.
-1926), and two daughters, Costanza (b.
-1928) married to Bettino, 31st Baron Ricasoli (b.1922, d.2009) and Ilaria (b.1931) married to Arnaud Faure (b.1930-d.2015).
+They had three children – a son, Raffaello Romanelli (b.
+1926), and two daughters, Costanza (b.1928, d.2022) married to Bettino, 31st Baron Ricasoli (b.1922, d.2009) and Ilaria (b.1931, d.2024) married to Arnaud Faure (b.1930 – d.2015).

 He was also a wine producer creating at the turn of the 20th century the Tenuta di Riseccoli winery in Greve in Chianti.
 He also held farms in Somalia, on the Jubba River, where he had plantations of banana trees and grapefruits.
 In 1965 his wife, whilst driving to the local hospital she had created, was sadly murdered by natives.

 In 2012, his daughters Costanza and Ilaria donated their collection of around two thousand drawings by their father to the Florentine Galleria d’Arte Moderna housed in the Palazzo Pitti.

 Naval service

 As a boy under the guidance of his father, Romano showed an aptitude for sculpting, and it seemed that he would follow the family tradition of sculpture.
 But Romano first found a career in the Italian Navy.

-After studying Mathematics at Pisa University, Romano attended the Italian Naval Academy at Livorno.
+After studying mathematics at Pisa University, Romano attended the Italian Naval Academy at Livorno.
 As a cadet and junior officer in the Italian Navy, he made five voyages, visiting the Mediterranean, North America, and Europe including the Azores and Madeira.
 He served for three years in the Far East, including China, Japan and Siberia, the Dutch and British East Indies, the Indian Ocean, and the Red Sea.
 He left service in 1910 for medical reasons and began to work as a sculptor.
 Recalled into the Navy for the Italo-Turkish War in 1911–12, he served as a navigator in an armed cruiser patrolling in the area between Corsica and Palermo, Sicily.
 Recalled once again in 1914 at the outbreak of World War I, he was appointed officer in command of the Southern Adriatic and Ionian Sea.
 He subsequently commanded an auxiliary cruiser, and in 1916–1919, he was based in Gibraltar, where he was the Italian naval officer assigned to co-operate with other allied navies protecting merchant vessels from U-boat attacks during their passage between the Straits of Gibraltar and the Italian coast.

 He was decorated and became an honorary member of the British Legion.
 His time in service and voyages were to have a lasting influence on his artwork: in 1940 he wrote "Romanticismo Velico" (Vallecchi, Firenze, 1940), a memory of his naval life from childhood to naval service in Africa and the Far East.